 The College, and thus the Residence, has the right, as well as the moral and legal responsibility to ensure that all its members are treated fairly, equitably, and respectfully, in order to provide a learning, living and working environment that is free from discrimination, harassment (including sexual harassment), and intimidation.
-To this end, the College's Human Rights Policy (www.humber.ca/policies/human-rights-policy) outlines acceptable and unacceptable expectations and behaviour) with respect to human rights and the responsibilities of the College, resident students, and employees.
+To this end, the College's Human Rights Policy outlines acceptable and unacceptable expectations and behaviour with respect to human rights and the responsibilities of the College, resident students, and employees.